lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Some values in the rule ID space may be reserved for goals other than header compression, for example fragmentation.

-Rule IDs are specific to an ES.
-Two ESs may use the same rule ID for different header compression.
-The LC needs to combine the rule ID with the ES L2 address to find the appropriate rule.
+Rule IDs are specific to a THG.
+Two THGs may use the same rule ID for different header compression.
+The SCHC C/D needs to combine the rule ID with the THG L2 address to find the appropriate rule.

 ## Packet processing